 JE-Vax is associated with a moderate frequency of local and mild systemic side effects.
 About 20% of recipients experience local redness, swelling, or tenderness, and systemic side effects (fever, headache, malaise, and rash) have been reported in about 10% of vaccine recipients.
 An additional pattern of adverse reactions characterized by generalized urticaria and/or angioedema, and rarely respiratory distress or collapse, has been reported.
 These reactions occurred after a longer interval and usually after the first or second dose.
 The median time to onset of symptoms after the first dose is 12 hours, and 88% of reactions occur within 3 days.
-The interval after the second dose is longer, with a median time of 3 days and possibly as long as two weeks.
-After reviewing the experiences of I-MEF personnel during the first several years of use, the original 3-5-3 day grounding regimen appears excessive based upon the actual observed incidence of reactions.
+The interval after reviewing the experiences of I-MEF personnel during the first several years of use, the original 3-5-3 day grounding regimen appears excessive based upon the actual observed incidence of reactions.
 A 24 hour grounding period is recommended after each dose providing that aviators are formally briefed about possible delayed reactions.
 Individuals who have a past history of urticaria or hypersensitivity phenomena should remain under the previous guidelines (3-5-3 grounding).